Mohammad0336/Adaptive_Cruise_Control/README.md

 # Adaptive Cruise Control

-An extension of the autonomous vehicle stack autoware to include adaptive cruise control and platooning capabilites
+An extension of the autonomous vehicle stack called autoware to include adaptive cruise control and platooning capabilites

 ## Motivation